 The core focus for the PGY-III residents who started their longitudinal outpatient psychiatry experience in the second year is completing it.
 The core focus for the ones who did not is starting the longitudinal outpatient psychiatry experience.

-Outpatient exposure can be received in variety of clinical sites and settings including HUMC, VA, Integrity House and UBHC.
-The site assignments for outpatient rotations take resident requests in consideration.
+Outpatient exposure can be received in variety of clinical sites and settings including HUMC, VA, Rutgers College Counseling Center and UBHC.
+The site assignments for outpatient rotations take resident requests into consideration.
 The emphases during outpatient rotations are to ensure continuity of care and to develop a good therapeutic alliance with patients through longitudinal follow ups.
-Residents are provided with the right balance of supervision and autonomy that will equip them to face clinical challenges in the future.
+Residents are provided with a balance of supervision and autonomy that will equip them to face clinical challenges in the future.

-The PGY-III year can also include exposure to consultation and liaison psychiatry, emergency psychiatric services and inpatient experiences.
+The PGY-III year can also include exposure to consultation and liaison psychiatry, emergency psychiatric services, college mental health, and inpatient experiences.

 PGY-III calls are much less frequent than in the PGY-I and PGY-II years with many more golden weekends.
 PGY-III residents also provide supervision to PGY-I residents during their supervisory and buddy calls.